 Especially given that the children are insistent that he says “no Bobbies here” despite my not insignificant efforts to explain the “nobody’s here” / “no bodies here” wordplay.

 And yet, all of this and ultimately I am still the dour Brit amidst a sea of people who are far more into the spirit of it.
 Mums (moms) on the school run today in witches hats and kitten ears and my poor children are left with the same unslept slightly grumpy mother as ever.
-Although I did unexpectedly have a nosebleed this morning and was characteristically dressed in black so you never know, I may have inadvertently passed for a Halloween fan regardless.
+Although I was characteristically dressed in black so you never know, I may have inadvertently passed for a Halloween fan regardless.

 Anyway, costumes cobbled together from the dressing up box (a tickle trunk in Canada, who knew?!) and we’re all set for the trick or treat excitement tonight.